|412 Savage Hall|

 - Division of Nutritional Sciences Academic Affairs Committee (2013 - present)

 - Seguin RA, McGuirt JT, Jilcott Pitts SB, Garner J¥, Hanson KL, Kolodinsky J, Sitaker M, Knowledge and experience related to community supported agriculture and local foods among nutrition educators in three regions of the United States: a qualitative study.
 In review.

 - Seguin RA, Paul L, Folta S, Nelson M, Graham M, Diffenderfer A. Eldridge G, Strogatz D, Parry S. The Strong Hearts, Healthy Communities multilevel cardiovascular disease risk reduction program: a randomized intervention trial.
 In review.

-- Seguin RA, Sriram U, Connor LM, Silver AE, Niu B, Bartholomew AN.
-Encouraging healthy eating and active living in rural towns: the HEART Club civic engagement project.
+- Seguin RA, Sriram U¥, Connor LM, Silver AE, Niu B*, Bartholomew AN*.
+Encouraging Healthy Eating and Activity in Rural Towns: the HEART Club civic engagement project.
 In review.

 - McGuirt JT, Jilcott Pitts SB, Seguin RA, Bentley P, DeMarco M, Becot F, Ammerman AS.
 Perspectives on a local food access and nutrition education program from cooperative extension nutrition educators.
 In review.